unxed/tar/README.md

 Once registered via `RegisterDecompressor()`, `TarFS` will automatically detect them and use their $O(1)$ fast paths during file reads.

-### Indexing Limitations & Upstream Dependency
-Please note that while this library natively reads and performs $O(1)$ random-access seeking on compressed index tables (`gzipindexes`, `zstdblocks`, `bzip2blocks`, `xzblocks`), generating GZIP index checkpoints (`GZIDX`) on-the-fly during sequential reading is **not yet supported**.
-To implement this without resorting to CGO, we require API additions in the upstream decompressor to expose internal state (such as the sliding window dictionary and exact bit offsets).
-This feature request is tracked here: [klauspost/compress#1151](https://github.com/klauspost/compress/issues/1151).

-In the meantime, to achieve true $O(1)$ random access for compressed archives, you must supply an SQLite index database generated beforehand using the Python-based `ratarmount` utility.

 ## License